mountaineerbr/shellChatGPT/README.md

 An instruction prompt in this mode may interfere with insert completions.

 **NOTE:** [Insert mode](https://openai.com/blog/gpt-3-edit-insert)
-works with model `gpt-3.5-turbo-instruct`.
-This endpoint _may deprecate_.
+works with model `instruct models`.
 <!-- `davinci`, `text-davinci-002`, `text-davinci-003`, and the newer -->

+Mistral AI has a nice FIM (fill-in-the-middle) endpoint that works with `code` models and is really good!

 <!--
 ### Text Edits  _(discontinued)_